Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: solution for qnm

 This gives the form of the inhomogeneous term arising due to the $f(R)$ theory:

 Therefore, one can see that there is a deviation from GR in this $f(R)$ theory, howsoever tiny its effect might be on observables.

 In Eq.~(\ref{final QNM form}) we derived the asymptotic deviation of the $f(R)$ QNMs from GR.
 This provides the opportunity to constrain $f(R)$ theories by using it.
-Theoretically, there exists the possibility of constraining $\beta$ by tracking how much energy is lost by QNMs and if it is completely accounted for in GR.
+In principle, there exists the possibility of bounding $\beta$ by observationally tracking how much energy is lost by QNMs and if that deviates from the prediction of GR.
 Solar system tests have already constrained $f(R)$ theories (details can be found in appendix~\ref{constraints on f(R)}).
 In comparison, the results found in the current work lend themselves to possible tests using GW observations.
-The inhomogeneous term arises due to the existence of the massive polarization mode, as seen from Eq.~(\ref{sch:massive scalar eqn 1}) and Eq.~(\ref{effective EM tensor1}).
-This occurs because the scalar mode and the massive mode are coupled, as was shown in Eq.(\ref{qnm eqn 1}).
+The inhomogeneous term arises due to the existence of the massive polarization mode, as seen from Eqs.~(\ref{sch:massive scalar eqn 1}) and (\ref{effective EM tensor1}).
+This occurs because the scalar mode and the massive mode are coupled, as was shown in Eq.~(\ref{qnm eqn 1}).
 Through this inhomogeneous term, energy transfer can occur between the massive mode and the scalar mode.
 Therefore, tests for non-GR polarizations and energy content in each polarization may, in principle, constrain these $f(R)$ theories.

-In spite of the theoretical possibilities of constraining the $f(R)$ theories discussed above, practically such tests may not be realizable.
-The solar system test suggests $\beta$ to be very small $(\beta\leq 2\times 10^{-9} \,\,\rm{m^2})$ and on top of that the inhomogeneous part gets highly damped for $\omega^2 \ll \frac{1}{3\beta}$.
-Only when the mode frequency reaches of the order of $m$ this damping will be lessened.
-Considering the current solar system tests, this range is $\omega \sim 10^9 \,\,\rm{kHz}$.
-This frequency range is well beyond the observational bands of LIGO, VIRGO or LISA.
-Due to this damping it becomes practically impossible to observe these modes.
-If it were possible to compare the mass-energy of each constituent in the binary with that of the final remnant and the energy emitted in GWs then one might have been able to test for the existence of energy lost in other polarization modes.
-However, it is highly unlikely for these high frequency modes to get excited.